 Called STEAM at Home, students from anywhere in the world can participate in a variety of activities from the safety of their homes.
 Looking to the future, the lab will increase its offerings of at-home content, develop digital solutions for mobile devices and look for new ways to reach disadvantaged populations.

 STEAM for all

 - Reaching at-risk kids: STEAM programming has been a popular offering from Jump Simulation, attracting hundreds of students each year.
 However, not all families can afford this opportunity.
-Consistent with HEAL lab initiatives, the STEAM lab partners with community-based organizations to provide its programming to underserved youth at no cost.
+Consistent with health equity action initiatives, the STEAM lab partners with community-based organizations to provide its programming to underserved youth at no cost.
 The idea is to reach young people who may not know all of the careers available in health care.

 - 360° view of health care careers: It’s fair to say everyone understands the roles doctors, nurses and surgeons play in health care.
 But everyone might not know the responsibilities of a physician assistant, radiologist or paramedic.
 The STEAM Lab hopes to change that with the creation of an app that allows young people to explore career opportunities in an immersive environment.
 The goal is to expose kids to all types of health care professions early, so they understand the skills they need to gain to enter this field.

 Help us cultivate talent in the health care field!